 4. In addition, career and talent management coordinator observed that the desired level was not reached in the controls and follow-ups of graduates to enter their knowledge into the Alumni Information System.
 In this regard, there is a problem of not being able to reach all the students and accessing their up-to-date information.
 Therefore, as a result of the meetings with the stakeholders, the coordinatorship decided to take some measures.
 Accordingly, graduates will be tried to be reached through an application called "saualumni", and discounts will be provided to SAU graduates thanks to protocols with some organizations to encourage graduates to download this application and enter their current information into the system.
-In this way, SAU graduates will be encouraged to download the application and enter their current information into the system.
-In this discounts will be the ology graduates and shared with our graduates who have up-to-date information in the Alumni Information System to inform the graduates of our faculty about this issue and to encourage them to update their information in the system.
+In this way, SAU graduates will be encouraged to download the application and enter their current information into the Alumni Information System.
+In 2020, for the first time, military officers were recruited among the theology graduates and shared with our graduates who have up-to-date information in the Alumni Information System to inform the graduates of our faculty about this issue and to encourage them to update their information in the system.
 (See Evidence 12)